Funique2022/.github/ci/Intro.md

-# Funique Documentation For DevOps
+# Funique Documentation For Continuous Integration